“Ride choo-choo twain, pease, Mommy?”

 That’s when I came across the Holiday Express in Southeast Portland.
 “The Holiday Express is a special opportunity for families to experience the bygone era of steam power,” says Ed Immel, Vice President of Oregon Rail Heritage Foundation (ORHF).
 “It is the only holiday train ride in Oregon featuring a full-size steam locomotive.”
 This year, the steam engine pulling the Holiday Train is The Spokane, Portland & Seattle #700 (SP&S 700).

 I personally have seen this steam engine and the immense scale of the SP&S 700 is hard to miss; it weighs 440 tons and is over 100 feet long.
 The drive wheels alone will dwarf all but the tallest of humans.
 Everyone in the family will be impressed!

 For several weekends throughout November and December, the SP&S 700 will pull out of Oaks Park Station, hissing and billowing steam.
-As the vintage train runs on the Oregon Pacific Railroad along the Willamette River, it won’t take long for the hypnotic movement of the clickety-lack to transport riders to places once visited or imagined.
+As the vintage train runs on the Oregon Pacific Railroad along the Willamette River, it won’t take long for the hypnotic movement of the clickety-clack to transport riders to places once visited or imagined.
 The train ride also includes a Santa visit on the train and lots of Christmas goodies at the station.

 The prices are nearly half the cost of The Polar Express (starting at $9.50 each)-- but of course, being the resourceful mom I am, I called and begged for a discount for our GoMomGo readers.
 What I discovered is that they truly are a nonprofit and that the Holiday Express is actually a fundraiser for the volunteer-run ORHF museum.
 Any proceeds are used to continue to restore the beautiful steam engines.
 They also have no difficulty selling out their trains, so whip out your calendar, pick out a date and buy your Holiday Express tickets today!